Reviews You Can Rely On

 Cleaning

-To measure PSI, we employed an inline hydraulic pressure meter.
 The SPX3500 1650 PSI using the 15º and 40º nozzle, but dropped to 1600 PSI when the 25º was attached.
-To measure gallons per minute of flow, we filled a water tank with each washer for 60 seconds and then weighed it to calculate gallons.
 Cleaning Units (CU) is the combination of PSI and GPM — this model showed an impressive 1782 CU during our assessment.

-In order to acquire some hard data, we created a wooden testing apparatus that allowed us to measure how high each washer could sustainably suspend a standard bocce ball up a 24-degree embankment.
-The SunJoe SPX3500 was one of the stronger electric pressure washers for this assessment — it was able to hold the ball 3 feet up the ramp.
+The SunJoe SPX3500 was one of the stronger electric pressure washers for the bocce ball assessment — it was able to hold the ball 3 feet up the ramp.

 sun joe spx3500